 - Great Commission Equipping Network – Partnering with local churches across the country and around the globe, SEBTS is providing seminary training courses and credit for missionaries and church planters in their local contexts.
 Contact Steven Wade for more information about connecting to our growing network.

-Scott Hildreth is the director of the Lewis A. Drummond Center for Great Commission Studies.
+Scott Hildreth is the director of the CGCS.
 He frequently speaks on issues of missions, spiritual formation, missiology, and theology.
 Scott also contributes to SEBTS faculty blog.

-Keelan Cook is the Urban Resource Coordinator at the Center for Great Commission Studies.
-He is working on a PhD in Biblical Studies at Southeastern.
-He spent time as a church planter in West Africa with the IMB and doing ethno-graphic research in Washington, DC with NAMB.
-Keelan is also one of the pastors at Imago Dei Church in Raleigh, NC.
+Keelan Cook leads the Peoples Next Door project and is a Senior Church Consultant with the Union Baptist Association in Houston, TX.
+He is working on a PhD in Missiology at Southeastern Baptist Theological Seminary.
+In previous years, he spent time as a church planter in West Africa with the IMB and doing ethno-graphic research in Washington, DC with NAMB.

 Greg Mathias serves as the Associate Director of the Center for Great Commission Studies.
 His area of focus is international missions, and Greg works closely with our students who desire to serve in this context.